×

 By using the Customer Cloud Subscription (CCS) billing model, you can create an OpenShift Dedicated cluster in an existing Amazon Web Services (AWS) account that you own.

-You must meet several prerequisites if you use the CCS model to deploy and manage OpenShift Dedicated into your AWS account.
+Complete the following prerequisites to use the CCS model to deploy and manage OpenShift Dedicated into your AWS account.

 Prerequisites